cscart/docs/en/user_guide/addons/product_reviews/index.rst

 * **Ask for customer location**—choose whether you want customers to fill in the required field about thier city or country when they create a review.

-* **Split reviews by storefront**—if you tick this checkbox, all reviews will be splited by storefront.
+* **Split reviews by storefront**—if you tick this checkbox, all reviews will be split by storefront.

 ================================================
 Working With Reviews in the Administration Panel